javierbrea/eslint-plugin-boundaries/packages/website/docs/rules/rules.md

 ### Element types

-This rule ensures that dependencies between the various element types in your project follow the constraints you have defined.
+This rule ensures that dependencies between the [elements](../setup/elements.md) in your project follow the constraints you have defined.

 Examples: